slatedocs/slate/source/includes/stackpath/_origin_settings.md

 `backupOrigin.password` <br/> *string* | Password to use when authenticating with the backup origin.
 `backupOrigin.sslValidationEnabled` <br/> *boolean* | Specifies if SSL validation for the backup origin is enabled.
 `backupOrigin.commonCertificateName` <br/> *string* | Common name to validate SSL origin requests against.
 `backupOrigin.address` <br/> *string* | The address of the secondary origin that the CDN uses to pull content from.
 Can be a valid IPv4 address or a valid domain name.
 It may include a specific port and a precise path as well (e.g. 199.250.204.212:80/test).
+Port must be one of [80, 8080, 443, 1935, 9091].
 `backupOrigin.priority` <br/> *string* | The backup origin's priority to the scope.
 Must be one of ["ZERO", "ONE"].
 "ZERO" has the highest priority.

 <!-------------------- EDIT ORIGIN SETTINGS -------------------->